Engineering

 Figure 3 — Bedrock is rarely the dominant line on a fully-automated call — Connect, TTS and Lex are.
 Human time dominates the bill the moment a call escalates, which is why automation rate is the unit-economics lever.

 The cost surface combines per-minute Connect and Lex pricing with per-token Bedrock pricing.
-Modelling it as "Bedrock plus small Connect overhead" understates the real bill.
+Modelling it as "Bedrock plus small Connect overhead" understates the real bill — it is more like running a restaurant where the wine, the staff, and the rent are each a different shape of expense and you cannot price the meal by looking at the ingredients alone.

-A 4-minute fully-automated call in US East at current public pricing:
+A four-minute fully-automated call in US East at current public pricing:

 Component Cost